Katie Breathwick

-Katie Breathwick (born 1971) is a radio journalist and broadcaster.
+Katie Breathwick is a radio journalist and broadcaster.
 She is a late-night presenter on Classic FM.

 Early life

-Breathwick was born in Leicester.
-Her mother was a primary school teacher and her father was an accountant.
-She has two elder brothers, one of whom has Down syndrome.

 Breathwick was educated at Stoneygate School, Loughborough High School and Uppingham School where she met her husband, Robert Thorogood, the creator of BBC One’s Death in Paradise.
 As a teenager, she was a chorister at Leicester Cathedral.
 In 2018 she revealed she once worked as a shop assistant at WHSmith.

 Breathwick read Social and Political Sciences at Newnham College, Cambridge, where she was also a member of the Cambridge Footlights.
 She toured twice nationally with Footlights, once in Some Wood and a Pie (1993) alongside Thorogood, Mark Evans, Georgie Bevan, Dan Mazer and William Sutcliffe, and The Barracuda Jazz Option (1994) with Robert Webb, Dan Mazer, James Bachman and Liz Hurran.
 In her final year at Cambridge she co-presented a spoof radio show on the student radio station 'for a laugh' and discovered what she wanted to do for the rest of her life.